 Marshfield Elementary Schools will have two (2) parties during the coming school year.
-Parties are usually planned in advance by PTSG parents.
-Parents and guardians are welcome to assist.
+Parties are usually planned in advance by Building Action Teams.
+Parents and guardians are welcome to assist with cleared background check.

 Due to the risk of possible transmittal of infectious disease, homemade food items may not be served to our students.
 Parents wishing to provide party treats are welcome to bring commercially prepared food items.